 VPN servers for P2P and streaming

 As you might have guessed, for those using their service as a streaming or torrenting VPN, server number and location is going to be important.
-For users who just want to stay protected during regular browsing it won’t be such a huge selling point, but people wanting to spoof their location will find a wide network useful.
+For users who just want to stay protected during regular browsing it won’t be such a huge selling point, but if you want to spoof your location, a wide network will be very useful.

 Streaming sites serve different libraries to different countries, and people on holiday and business trips (or those who just want to explore the world’s content) can virtually relocate themselves to access different shows.
 That might be because you can’t access your favorite series when on a trip to Italy, or you might just want to see what Brits can watch that you can’t.
 Either way, a wider VPN network usually means more streaming options.